programmfabrik/easydb-documentation/content/technical/api/search/_index.en.md

 Linked objects are always provided in the "standard" format.

+<a name="includeexclude"></a>

 The option `exclude_fields` exclude parts of the output.

 The option `include_fields` include object's fields to the output and it is processed after `exclude_fields`.
 Excluded fields could be returned if they are present in `include_fields`.

+The `format` as described above is the basis for the field list.
+It predefines the list of fields returned, which can be further refined with `exclude_fields` and `include_fields`.
+There is no guarantee that all fields in `exclude_fields` are actually missing.
+If a fields is required for internal use (e.g. `_id`) it may be returned anyway.

 ### Output: fields